 I think Capoeira lacks a few basic moves to be more effective.
 I would like to take a closer look at some of them:

 - Capoeira kicks are powerful.
 Some of the Capoeira kicks are very dynamic and got a lot of power, and furthermore, the strike angles are unorthodox so they got the potential to surprise the opponent.

 In Muay Thai kicks are equally strong but also more direct and faster.

 - The main defensive move in Capoeira is evasion.
 Once caught in the corner or forced to fight in a short distance Capoeirista is almost defenseless.

 Muay Thai defense is based on blocks, deflections, and explosive counter-attacks.
-It is easy for Thai Boxer to defend himself even with his back against the ropes.
+It is easy for a Thai Boxer to defend himself even with his back against the ropes.

 - Another important thing is body conditioning.
 Capoeira will keep you fit and flexible but there are just a few martial arts that are as demanding as Thai boxing is.

 Proper Muay Thai training prepares you to be "ring ready".
-It conditions your body to be able to deal - and to absorb - a great amount of damage.
+It conditions your body to be able to deal with a great amount of physical punishment in the ring.

-- And the last point which I'd like to make is how each style performs in MMA.
+- And the last point that I would like to make is how each style performs in MMA.
 Which style is more dominant in the octagon?
-Honestly, I don't know any top-level fighter utilizing Capoeira style in any major MMA promotion.
+Honestly, I don't know any top-level fighter utilizing the Capoeira style in any major MMA promotion.

 I think Anderson Silva may be the only one.
 But he is also an avid Muay Thai practitioner.
 He has a Capoeira yellow rope but most of the strikes he utilizes in the octagon are based on Muay Thai.